Automattic/wp-calypso/packages/composite-checkout/README.md

 ### useProcessPayment

-A React Hook that will return the function passed to each [payment method's submitButton component](#payment-methods).
-Call it with a payment method ID and data for the payment processor and it will handle the transaction.
+A React Hook that will return the `onClick` function passed to each [payment method's submitButton component](#payment-methods).
+The hook requires a payment processor ID.
+Call the returned function with data for the payment processor and it will begin the transaction.

 ### useSetStepComplete